mrsepanski/mrsepanski.github.io/_pages/about.md

 On the research front, I have published two books and over 40 research articles, with half a dozen additional articles currently under review.

 On the program development and management side, I have served as Graduate Program Director for over 15 years.
-During this time, I have overseen a 320% increase in student enrollment and a 230% growth in program budget.
+During this time, I have overseen a 320% increase in student enrollment and a 230% growth in program budget per student.

 A data-driven personal website